orenzp/Practical_Security_Kubernetes_Docker/workshop_docker.md

 10. Run docker build to create secure image, `docker build -t app-secured --file dockerfile .`

-11. Check secure image size `docker images app\*` and compare with previous image
+11. Check secure image size `docker images app\*` and compare with previous app image

-12. Scan new image with `docker scout quickview app-secured` and compare with previses image
+12. Scan new image with `docker scout quickview app-secured` and compare with previous app image.

 13. Run the app-secure image in docker to check default user ID is not root.
 Use `docker run -d -it -p 3000:3000 --rm --name app-secured app-secured`.
 This will run the docker image in the background.